dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Managed-Services.markdown

 - Managed services is IT low tech, the equivalent of AAA baseball vs. MLB
 - Managed services is boring and repetitive

-I'm not a business expert but for 17+ years CBC has offered clients both consulting and managed services.
+I'm not a business expert but for 17+ years CBC has offered clients both services.
-We are blessed, the business provided us the means to raise a family, put two kids through college without student loan hangovers, and presented my wife and I the opportunity to relocate without incurring a significant business disruption, (but not zero...more on that later).
+We are fortunate, the business provided us the means to raise a family, put our kids through college, and presented an opportunity to relocate without incurring significant business disruptions, (not zero...more on that later).
-My breakdown on the prevailing wisdom follows with the caveats that your mileage may vary and this is not career advice!
+My breakdown on the prevailing wisdom follows, your mileage will vary and this is not career advice!

 #### Consulting is sexier and cooler than Managed Services ####
 No doubt, everyone wants to rep they've done work with Apple, Dell, Microsoft, Google, Amazon, etc.